fvd2/rest-api-template/README.md

 * Users can update their account information (currently only their e-mail address and password)

 ## Even better if: ideas for additions and further improvements
-* token-based email confirmation after registering and changing e=mail address
+* token-based email confirmation after registering and updating e-mail address